ZeaLoVe/zealove.github.io/content/en/posts/xxxops.md

 Provide security-related training to software development and operations staff, and establish a clear system of security rules.

-In addition to process security, build dependencies and build products should be just as secure.
+In addition to process security, dependencies and build artifacts should be just as secure.
 Always pay attention to vulnerability information released by dependent technologies including operating systems, container images, third-party libraries, etc. Vulnerabilities should be handled in a timely manner, and patched versions should be updated or more secure alternatives should be adopted.

 There can be no absolute security, but security awareness is indispensable, constantly update the security toolbox and learn how to attack in order to know your enemy.
 There is also a trade-off between security and rapid iteration.

 ## AIOps

-This is the first few years of the AI outbreak, the quantitative change in the scale of data triggered a qualitative change in the AI model, AI basically followed the big data, it seems that as long as the set of AI all problems are solved, but I have been deeply skeptical.
+This is the first few years of the AI outbreak, the quantitative change in the scale of data triggered a qualitative change in the AI model, AI basically followed the big data, it seems that with AI all problems can be solved, but I have been deeply skeptical.

 But over the years, we have also encountered people mentioning AIOps in the company.
 At that time, i still work for Ruijie Network, and a group wanted to make the algorithm of early detection of disk failure into the virtualization platform we developed at that time.